Covid 19 Delta outbreak: Today's cases, Taranaki cluster emerges including 11 cases at one school - NZ Herald

 - Covid 19 Delta outbreak: Kiwi mum home after virus ...

-Delta is continuing to pop up around the country with Auckland still recording the majority of cases followed by the Waikato.
+Delta is continuing to pop up around the country, with Auckland still recording the majority of cases, followed by the Waikato.

-Yesterday, there were 80 new cases of Covid-19 in the community including 51 in Auckland, 21 in Waikato, seven in Bay of Plenty and one in Lakes.
+Yesterday, there were 80 new cases of Covid-19 in the community, including 51 in Auckland, 21 in Waikato, seven in Bay of Plenty and one in Lakes.

 Te Kuiti continues to be a concern for local leaders with 11 of the region's 21 cases stemming from there.